proteinreport/proteinreport.org/content/events/fi-global-connect-plant-based-ingredients/index.md

 weight: 5000
 uuid: 9454
 ---
-<p>Fi Global CONNECT - Plant-based Ingredients in the Spotlight will provide an online platform for manufacturers of plant-based products and suppliers of ingredients to connect, do business and access content online over five days</p>
+Fi Global CONNECT - Plant-based Ingredients in the Spotlight will provide an online platform for manufacturers of plant-based products and suppliers of ingredients to connect, do business and access content online over five days